-- Biographical Information

-- Resume (Including Church Positions and Service, Secular Occupations, Community Involvement, Academic Honors, and Research, Civic, or Leadership Awards)

-- Official Transcripts from all higher educational institutions previously attended

-- Background check

 - \$50.00 application fee

 - Autobiographical essay (In 1250-1500 words speak to the following four questions: Give an account of your Christian pilgrimage.
 Tell the story of your personal commitment and call to ministry.
 What factors have led you to apply to School of Theology for your theological training?
 What are your ministry goals (the kind of ministries you envision for yourself)?)

 - Three Letters of Recommendation (one from each of the following:)

-- Pastor/Church Leader
+- o Pastor/Church Leader

 - Professor / Supervisor

-- Professor / Supervisor
+- o Professor / Supervisor

 - Writing Sample of 2000-2500 words (may be an excerpt) of an academic paper on any topic.
 Please include bibliography and in text citations or footnotes.
 Applicants who do not have an academic writing sample may contact the admissions office for a prompt.

 - Admissions Interview as needed.

 - (Online Programs only) Letter of Church Support to ensure institutional and contextual support from the applicant's community of faith or supporting ministry context.
 All applicants to the online Master of Arts in Christianity Ministry program or online Master of Divinity Degree program must submit the Letter of Church Support form stating they will be connected with a church during their time in the online program.
 The form outlines the expectations of the church and student.